shubham98983/support-ticketing/docs/ai-prompts.md

 Setup the fronted of our system.
 Setup the frontend using react vite and app.jsx , dashboard.jsx , navbar.jsx , TicketDetail.jsx etc. and run it locally.

 ### What you corrected
-Improved the UI and told to preserve the login state with route based url instead of port path.
+Improved the UI and told to preserve the login state with route based url instead of port path.Tested the functionality of the UI components.